Battle of Lewes: Deployment

-The royalist army was up to twice the size of de Montfort's.
-Henry held command of the centre, with Prince Edward, William de Valence, 1st Earl of Pembroke, and John de Warenne, 6th Earl of Surrey, on the right; and Richard, 1st Earl of Cornwall, and his son, Henry of Almain, on the left.
-The barons held the higher ground, overlooking Lewes and had ordered their men to wear white crosses as a distinguishing emblem.
+The royalist army approached twice the size of de Montfort's.
+Henry commanded the centre, with Prince Edward, William de Valence, 1st Earl of Pembroke, and John de Warenne, 6th Earl of Surrey, on the right; and Richard, 1st Earl of Cornwall, and his son, Henry of Almain, on the left.
+The barons held the higher ground overlooking Lewes and had ordered their men to wear white crosses as a distinguishing emblem.
 De Montfort split his forces into four parts, giving his son, Henry de Montfort command of one quarter; Gilbert de Clare with John FitzJohn and William of Montchensy another; a third portion consisting of Londoners was placed under Nicholas de Segrave whilst de Montfort himself led the fourth quarter with Thomas of Pelveston.